-Then Emily brought her mum’s horse Clive out to a large rink in the barn abutting the stable block.
+Then Emily brought her mum’s horse, Clive, out to a large ring in the barn abutting the stable block.
 The buildings were connected and we didn’t have to go outside.
-She started lunging Clive on a long rope.
+She started lunging Clive on a long line.
 I stood beside her and had to spin around with her, trying to keep out of the way.
 We talked about horses.
 Emily wanted to compete in steeplechases!
-As in real steeplechases, not the kind of thing you see on telly which is racing around an oval like hurdles for horses.
+As in real steeplechases, not the kind of thing you see on telly, which is racing around an oval like hurdles for horses.
 As in racing across the fields between two churches, jumping all obstacles in the way.
 Like fox hunting without the hounds and the fox.
 It sounded fast paced, challenging and exhilarating.
-Emily wound up to hyperventilating excitement just describing it.
+Emily wound up to hyperventilating excitement, just describing it.

 And then it was time to fill the mangers, and to do this we had to go up into the hay loft.